segarciat/TLPI/ch06-Processes/exercises/01-memory-segments/README.md

 From the discussion on Section 6.3 on the memory layout of a process, the memory allocated to a process consists of parts called segments.
 Among them is the *uninitialized data segment* (or *zero-initialized data segment*).
-It conatins global and static variables that are explicitly not initialized.
-In the case of `mbuf` in the main function, we have:
+It contains global and static variables that are explicitly not initialized.
+In the case of `mbuf` in the `main` function, we have:

 ```c
 /* more code */